maddisoj/portfolio/src/markdown/magwiz.md

 heavy use of it.

-The consultant and I setup an agile environment, which was perfect as I shared an office with the users who were using the software everyday.
+The consultant and I setup an agile environment, which was perfect as I shared an office with the people who were using the software everyday.
 As they thought of something they would like we could make a story card and put it in the backlog.
 I could also ask for their clarification on a story I was working on.

-## Features
+## Success

 The overall progress of the project was very good.
 I had the most important functionalities working in the Java version in a few months.
-This allowed use to add further features to MagWiz, such as a way to automatically calculate the price of any magnet.
+This allowed me to add further features to MagWiz, such as a way to automatically calculate the price of any magnet and ways to design new magnets.
+MasterMagnets were happy with the progress and I am proud to say kept me on after my original placement contract was completed.

 [MasterMagnets]: www.mastermagnets.com
 [QBasic]: https://en.wikipedia.org/wiki/QBasic